 - Reducing nitrous oxide emissions from ruminant animal deposited urine patches

-As with the second round, proposals had to significantly strengthen current research avenues and/or develop novel approaches that show major promise for bringing practical, farm-level solutions closer to on-farm implementation.
+Fundamental to applied projects were considered, but proposals had to significantly strengthen current research avenues and/or develop novel approaches that show major promise for bringing practical, farm-level solutions closer to on-farm implementation.

 - Targeting methanol formation for methane, led by AgResearch

 - Molecular tools for methane mitigation, led by the University of Auckland